 What is a saltwater starter fish?

 When you set up a saltwater fish tank, the first fish you put in the tank (the fish you start with) could be considered starter fish.
-When applied broadly, the term starter fish probably refers to a fish that is good to add when setting up a saltwater tank.
+When applied broadly, the term starter fish probably refers to a good fish to add when setting up a saltwater tank.

 An unfortunate reality when setting up a saltwater tank is that the first few starter fish you add to the tank may not live.
 This phenomenon is sometimes called New Tank Syndrome, and it often takes the lives of some of our first fish.
 Perhaps the two biggest causes of New Tank Syndrome are ammonia toxicity and fluctuation in water parameters.
 New filters cannot adequately clean up the waste that is produced in a new saltwater tank.
 That waste can become toxic and take the life of your first fish.